Build a Journaling Habit That Actually Sticks

 Daily: Two minutes, three questions

 The daily check-in is not an essay.
-It's a ping — a brief signal to yourself that you showed up.
+It's a quick signal to yourself that you showed up.
 The goal is consistency, not depth.
 Three prompts are enough:

 - How am I feeling right now? (a number from 1–10, or a single word)